Xorlent/Fort-Knocks/README.md

       - Enter "SSLAUTHORIZED" for the variable name and select "SSLAUTHORIZED" for the KV namespace
       - Click "Save and deploy"
     - Click on the "Quick Edit" button at the top right area of the page
-      - Copy and paste the full contents of the vpn-knocking.ts file into the editor window
+      - Copy and paste the full contents of the vpn-knocking.js file into the editor window
       - Click "Save and deploy."
 6. Click "Create application"
     - Click the "Create Worker" button